nikitavoloboev/data/sharing/my-github.md

 # My GitHub repositories
-Below is a list of all the GitHub repositories I shared.
+Below is a list of all the repositories I shared on [GitHub](https://github.com/nikitavoloboev).

 The number between brackets shows the year I created the repo in.
 Repos with a 🌟 are my **favourite**.
 Repos with 💡 mean they are in an idea stage still.